- Avoid going out in bad weather. If you must go out, wrap up well in plenty of layers, and wear a hat, scarf, gloves and shoes with a good grip.

 - Get heating, radiators and boilers serviced to reduce the risk of breakdown in cold weather.
 If you need help with this contact one of our approved traders.

-- Use a thermometer to check the temperature in your home.
+- Use a room thermometer.
 Your main living room should be between around 18-21C (64-70F) and the rest of the house at a minimum of 16C (61F).
 In some circumstances we can provide temperature sensors.

-- Make sure chimneys are swept, preferably in preparation for winter.
+- Have chimneys swept, in preparation for winter.

-- Be a good neighbour.
-Look out for elderly friends and neighbours.
-Check they’re safe and well through the winter.
+- Look after elderly friends and neighbours.
 Make sure they’re warm enough, especially at night, and have stocks of food and medicines so they don’t need to go out during very cold weather.

 Visit the Direct Gov and Age UK websites for more tips on keeping warm and staying healthy in the cold.

 Watch the NHS Choices video about keeping warm this winter.